jmwohl/Openframe-JSClientDocs/source/index.html.md

 **Alternative URL Parameters**

 Instead of using the *q* parameter, you can use a combination of street, city, state and/or postal_code.
-This is useful if the address is already stored as separate fields in your end.
+This might be useful if the address is already stored as separate fields in your end.

 Parameter | Description
 --------- | -----------